alfalive/notadoc/README.md

 # notadoc
-__Ready to go environment for writing Thesis, Report, Article using asciidoctor + asciidoctor-pdf__
+__Ready to go environment for writing Thesis, Report, Article using what???????

 Long term goal: dedicated out of the box editor with best user experience in writing Thesis, Report, Article Short term goal: notadoc-installer